-If you’re reading up on plea bargains, chances are, either your or a loved one has been arrested, and the prosecutor from the local District Attorney’s office is pressuring you to accept a deal.
+If you’re reading up on plea bargains, chances are, either you or a loved one has been arrested, and the prosecutor from the local District Attorney’s office is pressuring you to accept a deal.
 Simply put, a plea bargain is when the DA’s office offers to reduce the charges against you if you plead guilty and forgo a trial.

 For example, say you’re charged with murder.
 The District Attorney might offer to reduce the charges to involuntary manslaughter in exchange for your guilty plea.
-Or they might offer to reduce the charges if you agree to testify against someone else involved in the crime.
+Or they might be willing to reduce the sentence if you agree to testify against someone else involved in the crime.
 They might also offer to drop some of the lesser charges if you plead guilty to the primary offense.

 The Pros and Cons Of A Plea Bargain